lpsinger/userguide/capabilities.rst

 LIGO Hanford and Livingston plan to start the observing run on 24 May 2023; while current sensitivities are 130-150 Mpc for binary neutron star coalescences, work will continue to improve the sensitivity during the run.
-Virgo plans to join toward the end of June, after commissioning to address a damaged mirror that is limiting the performance.
+Virgo plans to join in Fall 2023, after commissioning to address a damaged mirror that is limiting the performance and to further improve sensitivity.
 KAGRA will begin the run with LIGO and then return to extended commissioning to re-join with greater sensitivity toward the end of O4.

 Live Status
 -----------